 All other names of systems, products, and services are trademarks of their respective owners.
-In the manual, the [TM] or [®] marks are not specified.
+In the manual, the TM or ® marks are not specified.

-Specifications are subject to change without notice.
+Features and specifications are subject to change without notice.

 All other trademarks are trademarks of their respective owners.